Noah Feldman is easy to misread if you meet him through one headline.

 The word "portable" is useful here.

-American public culture has many people who can perform outrage and many people who can perform expertise.
-Far fewer can move rigorous legal thinking across formats without draining it of complexity.
+American public culture rewards outrage and expertise when each can be performed quickly.
+Far fewer writers can move rigorous legal thinking across formats without draining it of complexity.
 Feldman has managed that transfer for years.
-He can write books, teach at the highest level, argue in elite venues, and still produce public-facing work that assumes ordinary readers can follow a real idea if someone bothers to make it clear.
+He can write books, teach at the highest level, argue in elite venues, and still produce public-facing work that assumes ordinary readers can follow a serious idea if someone bothers to make it clear.

 That should not be a rare skill, but it is.